Samir Kuntar: Syrian Civil War

 Syrian government sources stated that Samir Kuntar had played an important role in the Syrian part of the Golan Heights by Hezbollah, with a special emphasis on Druze villages.
-He is accused of being behind the attack on a Magen David Adom ambulance by Israeli Druze who claimed it was transporting Syrians to Israel for health care.

 In July 2015, it was claimed that Kuntar was targeted and possibly killed in an alleged Israeli drone strike upon his automobile in the Syrian-controlled Golan Heights town of Hader, along with members of Hezbollah and the Syrian National Defence Forces.

 Death

 On 19 December 2015, in the midst of the Syrian Civil War, Kuntar was killed by an explosion destroying a six-story residential building in Jaramana on the outskirts of Damascus.
 The explosion also killed eight Syrian nationals, among them Hezbollah field commanders, and injured a number of other people.
 According to official Syrian sources, Kuntar was killed by "rocket attack."

 On 20 December, Syrian Information Minister Omran al-Zoubi described the incident as a terrorist operation "plotted beforehand," noting that Syrian authorities were carrying out an investigation to find out how the operation happened.
-Hezbollah claimed that the building was destroyed by an air-to-surface missile launched by Israeli Air Force jets and warheads from smart bombs with Israeli markings were found in the rubble of the building.
+Hezbollah stated that the building was destroyed by an air-to-surface missile launched by Israeli Air Force jets and warheads from smart bombs with Israeli markings were found in the rubble of the building.
 Hezbollah alleged that two Israeli jets penetrated Syrian airspace.
 Hezbollah vowed revenge on Israel after the attack.
 On the same day, three rockets were fired at northern Israel with no casualties and Israel responding with artillery fire at Lebanon.
 Lebanese media reported that the Popular Front for the Liberation of Palestine was responsible for the rocket fire and it might have been a symbolic response to Kuntar's assassination.
 On December 21, the Free Syrian Army released a video clip claiming responsibility for killing Kuntar and accusing Hezbollah of blaming Israel for propaganda purposes.
 However, Free Syrian Army's responsibility is considered unlikely since Kuntar was killed in precision executed strike which destroyed only part of a building without further collateral damage which would clearly exceed the Free Syrian Army's capability although they certainly had a motive due to Kuntar's cooperation with Assad.
 In late February 2016, a remark by Israeli politician Omer Bar-Lev was interpreted as an admission that Israel was responsible for Kuntar's assassination.

 On 21 December, after a funeral service attended by thousands of Hezbollah militants, and Lebanese politicians and leaders of Palestinian factions in Lebanon, Kuntar was buried at the "Two Martyrs" cemetery in Dahieh, which is also the burial location of former senior leader of Hezbollah Imad Mughniyeh and his son Jihad.